 OK.
 Let’s start with some Frequently Asked Questions:

-Q: Is this the Curtis Stigers that sings the Sons of Anarchy theme song?
+Q: Is this Curtis Stigers the jazz singer, or Curtis Stigers who sings the Sons of Anarchy theme song, or Curtis Stigers the pop/soul singer/saxophonist from the 1990s?

 A: Yes.
-The song’s called “This Life” and Curtis was also nominated for an Emmy Award for co-writing it.
-He also sang “John The Revelator” for the Season One Finale Episode.
+The answer is yes to all of those.
+First, Sons Of Anarchy: The song’s called “This Life” and Curtis was also nominated for an Emmy Award for co-writing it.
+He also sang “John The Revelator” for the Season One Finale Episode, and a few others, too.
+He’s also a celebrated jazz singer and recording artist and yes, he had some hits back in the ’90s as a blue-eyed soul singer and saxophonist.
+More about that later…

-Q: Did Curtis Stigers really sing a duet of “Well Did You Evah” with Seth McFarlane, the creator of The Family Guy and American Dad?
+Q: Did Curtis Stigers really sing a duet of “Well Did You Evah” with Seth McFarlane, the creator of The Family Guy, Ted, and American Dad?

 A: Why, yes.
 They sang it onstage at Royal Albert Hall in London, on tour in Europe, and recorded it for an album too.